Reference Architecture: Citrix Virtual Apps and Desktops Standard for Azure

 ExpressRoute circuits are available in a wide range of bandwidth from 50 Mbps to 10 Gbps.
 Customers need to check with their local service provider.

 An organization using virtual desktops often struggles to obtain a high-quality user experience and always-on connectivity.
 Reliable, high-performance connectivity is even more important if the virtual desktops are used with cloud-based VOIP or video conferencing.
-The Citrix Managed Desktops solution offers various hybrid connectivity options to end customers with Citrix SD-WAN providing a sound choice for optimum user experience and cost-effective connectivity.
+The CVAD Standard solution offers various hybrid connectivity options to end customers with Citrix SD-WAN providing a sound choice for optimum user experience and cost-effective connectivity.

 Citrix SD-WAN Architecture